 To register to vote in Clark County you must:

-• Not currently service a sentence of total confinement under the jurisdiction of the department of corrections for a Washington felony conviction, and not currently incarcerated for a federal or out-of-state felony conviction
+- Not currently serving a sentence of total confinement under the jurisdiction of the department of corrections for a Washington felony conviction, and not currently incarcerated for a federal or out-of-state felony conviction

-Political parties: Voters do not register for a political party in the state of Washington.
+Political parties: Voters do not declare a political party affiliation in the state of Washington.

 Unhoused Voters and Voters with Nontraditional Addresses